AJDags/AJDags/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Adrian James C. Dagatan, a Datacamp Donates Scholar passionate about harnessing the power of data.
-With a keen interest in data visualization and econometrics, I enjoy transforming raw data into compelling stories.
-Let's connect and explore the world of data together! 😄
+With a keen interest in data visualization and econometrics, I enjoy transforming raw data into compelling stories! 😄